-If your employment ends after you have at least ten years of Continuous Service, but before you are eligible for retirement or disability, you will need to make an election as to whether you will leave your Contribution Accumulation in the retirement fund and become a deferred vested member, or whether you will take a refund of your Contribution Accumulation, plus the accumulated value of the amount you paid for purchased service credit, if any.
+If your employment ends after you have at least five years of Continuous Service, but before you are eligible for retirement or disability, you will need to make an election as to whether you will leave your Contribution Accumulation in the retirement fund and become a deferred vested member, or whether you will take a refund of your Contribution Accumulation, plus the accumulated value of the amount you paid for purchased service credit, if any.
 The Retirement Office will provide you with an election form when your employment ends.

 If your employment ends after you are eligible for retirement or disability, you are not eligible to receive a refund of your Contribution Accumulation.
 You must elect a monthly annuity.
-See "Forms of Benefit Payments," beginning on page 27, for more information.
+See "Forms of Benefit Payments," beginning on page 24, for more information.

 It is your responsibility to notify the Retirement Office of your correct address after your employment ends so that payments or correspondence will be sent to you directly and without delay.
+You must also promptly report the death of any joint annuitant.